The Forecast Said “Isolated Thunderstorms”

 Inside the Storm

-The sky went from gray to green-black with alarming speed.
-Lightning started hitting the water around me—not close enough to be immediately dangerous, but close enough that I could smell the ozone and feel my hair lift from static electricity.
-The hair-lifting thing is a real warning sign, by the way.
-It means electrical charge is building in your immediate area, and you need to get low immediately.
+Sky went from gray to green-black faster than I’ve ever seen.
+Lightning started hitting the water around me — not close enough to be immediately deadly, but close enough to smell the ozone.
+Close enough to feel my hair stand up from static electricity.
+That hair-lifting thing?
+That’s a real warning sign.
+It means electrical charge is building in your immediate area and you need to get low right now.

-I dropped my rod, crouched in the bottom of the boat, and finally did what I should have done twenty minutes earlier: started the outboard and headed for shore.
-But the ramp was across open water, and the storm was now directly overhead.
-I made a decision to run to the nearest shoreline—a reed bed about 500 yards away—and hunker down until it passed.
+I dropped my rod, crouched in the bottom of the boat, and finally did what I should have done twenty minutes earlier.
+Started the outboard and ran for shore.
+But the ramp was across open water and the storm was directly overhead.
+Ran to the nearest shoreline instead — a reed bed about 500 yards away.

+Probably should have led with this section, honestly.
 Those were the longest 500 yards of my life.
-Rain hammered down so hard I couldn’t see the bow of the boat.
-Lightning flashed constantly, close enough that the thunder was instantaneous.
-I was terrified in a way I’d never experienced before, a primal understanding that nature was completely indifferent to my survival and I had put myself in this position through arrogance and poor judgment.
+Rain hammered down so hard I couldn’t see the bow of my own boat.
+Lightning flashing constantly, thunder instantaneous.
+I was terrified in a way I’d never experienced.
+That primal understanding that nature is completely indifferent to whether I survive, and I’d put myself in this position through arrogance and bad judgment.

 The Aftermath

-I reached the reed bed, killed the engine, and sat in ankle-deep rainwater for forty-five minutes while the storm raged.
+Reached the reed bed.
+Killed the engine.
+Sat in ankle-deep rainwater for forty-five minutes while the storm raged.
 Nothing hit me.
 Nothing hit the boat.
-When the storm passed and the sun came back out—because Florida—I motored back to the ramp with shaking hands and a new perspective on risk assessment.
+When it passed and the sun came back — because Florida — I motored to the ramp with shaking hands and a permanently adjusted perspective on risk.

-At the marina, I learned that lightning had struck the water about a hundred yards from where another angler was fishing.
-He’d felt the jolt through his trolling motor.
-He was fine, but badly shaken.
-Two weeks later, I read about a tournament angler on Lake Seminole who wasn’t so lucky.
+At the marina, learned that lightning had struck the water about a hundred yards from another angler.
+He felt the jolt through his trolling motor.
+Fine, but badly shaken.
+Two weeks later I read about a tournament angler on Lake Seminole who wasn’t so lucky.

 What I Should Have Done

-The 30-30 rule is simple: if the time between lightning flash and thunder is less than 30 seconds, you should already be off the water.
-I had less than 10 seconds on that first strike and kept fishing.
-That was inexcusably stupid.
+The 30-30 rule is simple: if time between lightning and thunder is less than 30 seconds, you should already be off the water.
+I had less than 10 seconds on that first strike and kept casting.
+Inexcusably stupid.

 Modern weather apps and radar make storm tracking easy.
 If you see cells building within 20 miles, start heading in.
 Don’t wait for the first strike.
 Don’t convince yourself the storm will miss you.
-Don’t think that one more cast is worth your life, because it absolutely isn’t.
+Don’t think one more cast is worth your life.
+Because it absolutely is not.

-I still fish Lake Okeechobee.
-I still love bass fishing in Florida.
+That’s what makes weather awareness endearing to us surviving anglers — it keeps you alive to fish another day.
+I still fish Okeechobee.
+Still love Florida bass fishing.
 But I leave at the first rumble now, every single time.
 The fish will be there tomorrow.
 You might not be if you make the decisions I made that day.